nikolepe/LinuxNetwork/materials/iperf3.md

 <img src="../misc/images/iperf.png" alt="network_route" width="500"/>

 Important: From the benchmark results, as shown in the above screenshot, there is a variation in values from the server and client.
-But, you should always consider using the results obtained from the **iperf3** client machine in every test you carry out.
+But you should always consider using the results obtained from the **iperf3** client machine in every test you carry out.